 The Gateway determination has yet to be issued.
-It is anticipated that the Rural Fire Service, Department of Planning Industry and Environment, Tweed Byron LALC and Arakwal Corporation will be contacted for comment during the public exhibition.
+It is anticipated that the Rural Fire Service, Department of Planning Industry and Environment, Department of Primary Industries, Tweed Byron LALC and Arakwal Corporation will be contacted for comment during the public exhibition.